Soviet war crimes: Massacres

+Religious Persecution and Deportations

+During the occupation, the Soviet government and army deported thousands of Romanian civilians from the occupied regions into "special settlements".
+According to a secret Soviet Ministry of Interior report dated December 1965, 46,000 people were deported from the Moldavian Soviet Socialist Republic for the period 1940−1953.
+On June 12–13 alone, around 29,839 members of families of "counter-revolutionaries and nationalists" from the Moldavian SSR (as well as the Chernivtsi and Izmail oblasts of the Ukrainian SSR) were deported to Kazakhstan, Komi, Krasnoyarsk, Omsk Oblast and Novosibirsk.

+Between 1940 and 1941, around 53,356 people from Bessarabia and Northern Bukovina were mobilized for labour across the territory of the Soviet Union; though the mobilization was presented as "voluntary", refusal to work could result in penal punishment, while living and working conditions were also generally poor.

+Thousands of Transylvanian Saxons would later be deported from 1944 to 1949 under Soviet occupation, with hundreds or even thousands dying on their way to camps in Siberia and Central Asia before being able to come back to their home country.

+Religious persecution was also widespread, the Soviet government sought to exterminate all forms of organized religion in its occupied territories, often persecuting the Catholic, Protestant, Orthodox, Muslim and Jewish communities present, the Soviet political police arrested numerous priests, with others being arrested and interrogated by the Soviet NKVD itself, then deported to the interior of the USSR, and sometimes even killed.

 Soviet Union

-On 9 August 1937, NKVD order 00485 was adopted to target "subversive activities of Polish intelligence" in the Soviet Union, but was later expanded to also include Latvians, Germans, Estonians, Finns, Greeks, Iranians and Chinese.

-Deportation of kulaks

-Large numbers of kulaks regardless of their nationality were resettled to Siberia and Central Asia.
-According to data from Soviet archives, which were published in 1990, 1,803,392 people were sent to labor colonies and camps in 1930 and 1931, and 1,317,022 reached the destination.
-Deportations on a smaller scale continued after 1931.
-Data from the Soviet archives indicates 2.4 million Kulaks were deported from 1930 to 1934.
-The reported number of kulaks and their relatives who had died in labour colonies from 1932 to 1940 was 389,521.
-Simon Sebag Montefiore estimated that 15 million kulaks and their families were deported by 1937, during the deportation many people died, but the full number is not known.

-Retreat by Soviet forces in 1941
+NKVD prisoner massacres

 Deportations, summary executions of political prisoners and the burning of foodstocks and villages took place when the Red Army retreated before the advancing Axis forces in 1941.
 In the Baltic States, Belarus, Ukraine, and Bessarabia, the NKVD and attached units of the Red Army massacred prisoners and political opponents before fleeing from the advancing Axis forces.

+Crimea

-Deportation of Greeks
+Deportation of the Pontic Greeks

 The prosecution of Greeks in the USSR was gradual: at first the authorities shut down the Greek schools, cultural centres, and publishing houses.
 Then, in 1942, 1944 and 1949, the NKVD indiscriminately arrested all Greek men 16 years old or older.
 All Greeks who were wealthy or self-employed professionals were sought for prosecution first.
 This affected mostly Pontic Greeks and other Minorities in the Krasnodar Krai and along the Black Sea coast.
 By one estimate, around 50,000 Greeks were deported.

 On 25 September 1956, MVD Order N 0402 was adopted and defined the removal of restrictions towards the deported peoples in the special settlements.
-Afterward, the Soviet Greeks started returning to their homes, or emigrating towards Greece.
+Afterward, many Soviet Greeks started returning to their homes, or emigrating towards Greece.

-Deportation of Kalmyks

-During the Kalmyk deportations of 1943, codenamed Operation Ulussy (Операция "Улусы"), the deportation of most people of the Kalmyk nationality in the Soviet Union (USSR), and Russian women married to Kalmyks, but excluding Kalmyk women married to men of other nationalities, around half of all (97-98,000) Kalmyk people deported to Siberia died before being allowed to return home in 1957.

-Deportation of Crimean Tatars
+Deportation of the Crimean Tatars

 After the retreat of the Wehrmacht from Crimea, the NKVD deported around 200,000 Crimean Tatars from the peninsula on 18 May 1944.
+109,956 of them died, which represents 46% of the entire Crimean Tatar population.